mamgad/DVBLab/course/modules/02_sca.md

 ## 💡 Code Review Checklist

 ### 1. Dependency Declaration Review
+Understanding how dependencies are declared helps identify potential version-related vulnerabilities.
+Look for these patterns:
 ```python
 # Look for these patterns in requirements.txt
 flask==2.0.1        # Fixed version - check if vulnerable